nhsland/futurenhs-platform/test/README.md

 To run Cypress locally, execute `yarn cypress` in the /test/ directory.

 This will open the test runner.
-You can then select a test you want to run and which browser you would like to run it in.
+You can then select a test you want to run and which browser (Chrome/Firefox/Chromium Edge) you would like to run it in.

-** Please note ** that the tests are currently not setup to run locally - the test url is set to bs-local.com, rather than localhost.
+**Please note** that the tests are currently not setup to run locally - the test url is set to bs-local.com, rather than localhost.
 You will need to modify the url to point at localhost if you want to test locally.
 This will be resolved in a later PR.

 ## BrowserStack